Helmuth James von Moltke: Arrest, trial and execution

 Moltke's mindset and his objections to orders that were at odds with international law both put him at risk of arrest.
 Indeed, the Gestapo arrested him in January 1944.
 A year later, in January 1945, he stood, along with several of his fellow régime opponents, before the People's Court (Volksgerichtshof), presided over by Roland Freisler.
 Because no evidence could be found that Moltke had participated in any conspiracy to bring about a coup d'état, Freisler had to invent a charge de novo.

 Since Moltke and his friends had discussed a Germany based on moral and democratic principles that could develop after Hitler, Freisler deemed this discussion as treason, a crime worthy of death.
 Hanns Lilje writes in his autobiography that as Moltke stood before the Volksgerichtshof, he had "possessed, in the face of clear recognition of the fact that the death penalty had already been decided, the moral courage for an attack on Freisler and the whole institution".
 In two letters written to his wife in January 1945 while imprisoned at Tegel Prison, Moltke noted with considerable pride that he was to be executed for his ideas, not his actions, a point that had been underlined a number of times by Freisler.
 In one letter, Moltke noted "Thus it is documented, that not plans, not preparations, but the spirit as such shall be persecuted.
 Vivat Freisler!"
 In the second letter, Moltke claimed that he stood before the court "not as a Protestant, not as a great landowner, not as an aristocrat, not as a Prussian, not as a German...but as a Christian and nothing else".
 He wrote: "But what the Third Reich is so terrified of ... is ultimately the following: a private individual, your husband, of whom it is established that he discussed with 2 clergymen of both denominations [Protestant and Catholic] ... questions of the practical, ethical demands of Christianity.
 Nothing else; for that alone we are condemned....
 I just wept a little, not because I was sad or melancholy ... but because I am thankful and moved by this proof of God's presence."

 Moltke was sentenced to death on 11 January 1945 and hanged twelve days later at Plötzensee Prison in Berlin.
-In a letter written while in custody, he revealed his motivation for resistance to his two sons: "Since National Socialism came to power, I have striven to make its consequences milder for its victims and to prepare the way for a change.
-In that, my conscience drove me – and in the end, that is a man's duty."
+In a letter written while in custody, he revealed his motivation for resistance to his two sons: "Since National Socialism came to power, I have striven to mitigate the consequences for its victims and to prepare the way for change.
+My conscience drove me to it – it's a man's duty, after all."